imodpasteur/ShareLoc.XYZ/docs/how-to-upload.md

 A doi like `xx.xxxx/zenodo.xxxxxx` will be generated, this doi could also be used to link deposits
 ![Publish](https://user-images.githubusercontent.com/56833522/125517947-7fa785ab-8dc5-4afd-b901-96641d7eef66.gif)

-## Link one deposit to another one
+## Link one dataset to another dataset or application
 After upload a new [deposit](#Upload-samples), enter the doi of other related deposit(example: `xx.xxxx/zenodo.xxxxxx`) in [`Links`](#Links)